elliotrpmorris/elliotmorris.dev-cms/src/pages/blog/2021-01-16-aws-nitro-enclave.md

 ---

-Now for the client.
-I suggest opening another ssh connection to your ec2 so you can clearly see both outputs from the sever and client easily.
+- Now for the client.
+I suggest opening another ssh connection to your ec2 so you can clearly see both outputs from the server and client easily.

-Copy over the below file on to the host.
+- Copy over the below file on to the host.

 #### Client python code